HBoyd255/FirefoxRedirector/README.md

 * after compiling, Foxy.exe, OpenFirefox.VBSand and OpenFirefox.py are required to be kept in the same directory, all other files can be removed.
 * If you use Wox, the plugins "Browser Bookmarks", "URL" and "Web search" all work with Foxy.exe To set this up, in Wox settings, select each of these plugins, next to "Please set your browser path:" press "Choose" and then find Foxy.exe.
+Make sure to set "Open bookmark in:" to "New tab" otherwise it will not work properly.

 ## Dependencies